fkie-cad/pcapFS/README.md

 The team server's private RSA key may be known when a cracked Cobalt Strike version is used.
 How the private key can be extracted in that case, is explained in a [blog post by Didier Stevens](https://blog.nviso.eu/2021/10/21/cobalt-strike-using-known-private-keys-to-decrypt-traffic-part-1/).
 You can exemplarily test the decryption and parsing capabilities of pcapFS with the pcap file referenced in [this post by Malware Traffic Analysis](https://www.malware-traffic-analysis.net/2021/02/02/index.html).

 With the command line option `--no-cs` set, pcapFS does not try to decrypt Cobalt Strike traffic which may improve the overall performance.

+## Reconstruction of the Server-Side Directory Hierarchy for FTP and SMB2
+When analyzing a capture file that contains FTP or SMB2 traffic, pcapFS attempts to reconstruct the directory hierarchy of the corresponding FTP or SMB2 server including all files as far as possible.
+For this, pcapFS follows per connection the current working directory and parses all messages which indicate which files are located there.

+For FTP traffic, the reconstructed directory hierarchy only includes downloaded files and empty files whose metadata is extracted from `MLSD` files.

+For SMB2 traffic, more information can be extracted, enabling a more detailed directory reconstruction.
+Files accessed directly via SMB2 Read/Write messages are populated with the corresponding file content that is read or written.
+Additionally, during the handling of SMB2 Read/Write messages, different file versions are created (indicated by the file name tag `@<file version number>`) each time the content changes.
+All other files, which are known to exist only from context, are created as empty files with the extracted metadata set.
+To also display these empty files, the `--show-metadata` option must be enabled.

 ## Configuration File
 pcapFS uses [TOML](https://github.com/toml-lang/toml) as the format for its configuration file.
 A sample config file